 Catharine has been an AFF Trustee since 2013 and is committed to ensuring that families are not disadvantaged due to their military lifestyle.
 Catharine also supports two other military related charities, sitting on the Executive Committee of the Army Winter Sports Association and working part-time for Team Army, a charity which raises funds for Forces sport.

-As Catharine is still ‘living the dream’ she brings a depth of knowledge of dependants’ expectations and issues and of the military system to the AFF Board.
-Catharine and her husband have lived in Hong Kong, Germany, UK and Northern Ireland and will soon be moving to their 15th quarter in Italy.
+As Catharine is still ‘living the dream’ she brings a depth of knowledge of dependants’ expectations and issues, and of the military system, to the AFF Board.
+Catharine and her husband have lived in Hong Kong, Germany and Northern Ireland and currently live in their 15th ‘quarter’ in Varese, Italy.
 They have two adult sons, who both attended several schools before they went to boarding school.

 Stephen started his military involvement as a Territorial Army Soldier from 1986 until 1991, and became a Chaplain to West Lowland Army Cadet Force where he served for seven years.
-Stephen joined the Royal Army Chaplains Department as a Regular Chaplain in September 2008, serving in Cyprus (the only Roman Catholic Chaplain on island) as Chaplain to 2nd Battalion the Duke of Lancaster Regiment, 2nd Battalion the Yorkshire Regiment and Garrison Chaplain.
+Stephen joined the Royal Army Chaplains Department as a Regular Chaplain in September 2008, serving in Cyprus as Chaplain to 2nd Battalion the Duke of Lancaster Regiment, 2nd Battalion the Yorkshire Regiment and Garrison Chaplain (the only Roman Catholic Chaplain on island).

-Stephen deployed on Op Herrick 10 and 19, with 4 Rifles and 7th Armoured Brigade respectively.
+Stephen was based in Hohne, Germany from 2013-2015 as Chaplain to 3rd Battalion, Royal Horse Artillery and 1 & Medical Regiments.
+He deployed on Op Herrick 10 and 19, with 4 Rifles and 7th Armoured Brigade respectively.

 Stephen's experience with the Armed Forces and his first hand contact with serving soldiers and their families based in the UK and overseas brings many valuable insights to AFF, and widens the understanding of the Board of Trustees to the needs of soldiers and Army families.

-Stephen’s hobbies include cycling: he has cycled from Glasgow to Santiago De Compostela and Glasgow to Warsaw for various charities.
-He also has recently moved from a pedal cycle to a motorcycle, passing his test in Cyprus.
-He enjoys skiing and trying to keep fit.
+Stephen’s hobbies include cycling: he has cycled from Glasgow to Santiago De Compostela and Glasgow to Warsaw and from his base in Germany to Newcastle for various charities.
+He also enjoys skiing and trying to keep fit.

-Julie was a serving regular Army officer for 18 years and in-between sunshine postings to Bulford, Shrivenham, Windsor, Worthy Down, Corsham, Warminster and Colerne, she deployed to Bosnia and Northern Ireland.
-Her last few postings were sometimes accompanied (her husband was a serving spouse), though more often than not, unaccompanied and during this time they also raised a young family.
+Julie was a serving Regular Army officer for 18 years and in-between sunshine postings to Bulford, Preston, Shrivenham, Windsor, Worthy Down, Corsham, Warminster and Colerne, she deployed to Bosnia and Northern Ireland.
+Her last few postings were sometimes accompanied (her husband was also serving), though more often than not she found herself unaccompanied and during this time they also raised a young family.

-After retiring in 2010 and enjoying a year at home with the family, Julie joined the Reserves and is thoroughly enjoying a second career working part-time, now balancing her professional and domestic life with a bit less chaos than before!
+After retiring in 2010 and enjoying a year at home with the family, Julie joined the Reserves and is thoroughly enjoying a second career working part-time, balancing her professional and domestic life with a bit less chaos than before.